MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-virtual-machines.md

   - "aspnet"
   - "azure"
 ---
-# Debug live ASP.NET Azure Virtual Machines and Azure Virtual Machines Scale Sets using the Snapshot Debugger
+# Debug live ASP.NET apps on Azure virtual machines and Azure virtual machine scale sets using the Snapshot Debugger

 The Snapshot Debugger takes a snapshot of your in-production apps when code that you're interested in executes.
 To instruct the debugger to take a snapshot, you set snappoints and logpoints in your code.
 The debugger lets you see exactly what went wrong, without impacting traffic of your production application.
 The Snapshot Debugger can help you dramatically reduce the time it takes to resolve issues that occur in production environments.